-- Coq Formalization and Soundness Results: It presents a formalization of the dynamic semantics and proof rules in Coq.
+- Relaxed Programming: It identifies the concept of relaxed programming as a way to specify nondeterministic variants of an original program.
+The variants often occupy a range of points in an underlying performance versus accuracy trade-off space.
+Current techniques that can produce relaxed programs include skipping tasks [29, 30], loop perforation [21, 22, 35], reduction sampling [38], multiple selectable implementations [3, 4, 16, 38], dynamic knobs [16], synchronization elimination [20, 32], approximate function memoization [11], and approximate data types [34]. - Relational Reasoning and Proof Rules: It presents a basic reasoning approach and proof rules for verifying acceptability properties of relaxed programs.
+With this approach, the majority of the reasoning effort works with the original program and is transferred to the relaxed program through relational reasoning. - Coq Formalization and Soundness Results: It presents a formalization of the dynamic semantics and proof rules in Coq.
 We have used this formalization to prove that the proof rules are sound with respect to the dynamic original and relaxed semantics.
-We note that our Coq formalization contains a reusable implementation of our relational assertion logic that is, in principle, suitable for other uses such as verifying traditional compiler transformations [7, 31, 35]. - Verified Programs: It presents several relaxed programs for which we have used the Coq formalization to develop fully machine checked verifications.
+We note that our Coq formalization contains a reusable implementation of our relational assertion logic that is, in principle, suitable for other uses such as verifying traditional compiler transformations [7, 31, 36, 39]. - Verified Programs: It presents several relaxed programs for which we have used the Coq formalization to develop fully machine-checked verifications.

 Relaxed programs can deliver substantial flexibility, performance, and resource consumption benefits.
-But to successfully deploy relaxed programs, developers need to know that the relaxation preserves important correctness properties and produces an acceptable program.
+But to successfully deploy relaxed programs, developers need to have confidence that the relaxation satisfies important acceptability properties.
 This paper presents a foundational formal reasoning system that leverages the structure and relationships that the original and relaxed executions share to enable the verification of these properties.